georkara/BaleUAVision/README.md

 - **Comparison of Variability**: Fields with very wide histograms have more variability; fields with a narrow histogram are more uniform.

--
 ![Histograms per Field](histograms.png)

 ### 4. Annotation Count per Image
 This plot displays the annotation count for each image in sequential order.
-The observed wave-like (cyclical) patterns suggest that the UAV followed a systematic back-and-forth flight path—peaks occur when the drone is optimally positioned over the field, and troughs likely correspond to turning maneuvers.
+The observed wave-like (cyclical) patterns suggest that the UAV followed a systematic back-and-forth flight path—peaks occur when the drone is positioned over the field (closer to the centre of the field), and dips likely correspond to turning maneuvers.
 ![Annotation Count vs Image ID](annotation_counts.png)

+- **Trends Across the Flight Sequence**: These plots show how bale counts fluctuate image by image within each sub-set.
+The wave-like patterns come from the UAV flying a back-and-forth “lawnmower” path (peaks when fully over the field, dips when turning or on the edges).

+- **Outlier Frames**: Sudden spikes as presented in *Hay bales 3*, *Hay bales 10* and *Hay bales 13* indicate images that captured from a non-nadir angle capturing a large number of images during landing.
+Sudden drops may be partial coverage or the drone turning away from the main field as mentioned.

 ## Visualize Annotations